ThibauldC/iceberg-maintenance-examples/README.md

   .create
 ```

+The same table properties can be set when creating tables in Python.

 ### Deleting orphan files
 #### Potential problem
 Sometimes, Spark can create partially written files or files not associated with any snapshots.